 FGM comprises of all procedures involving partial or total removal of the external female genitalia or other injury to the female genital organs.
-It is illegal in the UK and a form of child abuse with long-lasting harmful consequences.
-FGM is known by several names including "cutting", "female circumcision" or "initiation".
-The term female circumcision suggests that the practice is similar to male circumcision, but it bears no resemblance to male circumcision, it has serious health consequences and no medical benefits.
+It is illegal in the UK and a form of child abuse with longlasting harmful consequences.
+It is known by several names including "cutting", "female circumcision" or "initiation".
+The term female circumcision suggests that the practice is like male circumcision, but it bears no resemblance to male circumcision, and it has serious health consequences with no medical benefits.
 FGM is also linked to domestic abuse, particularly in relation to "honour-based abuse".

-FGM mandatory reporting duty for teachers Section 5B of the Female Genital Mutilation Act 2003 (as inserted by section 74 of the Serious Crime Act 2015) places a statutory duty upon teachers along with regulated health and social care professionals in England and Wales, to report to the police where they discover (either through disclosure by the victim or visual evidence) that FGM appears to have been carried out on a girl under 18.
+FGM mandatory reporting duty for teachers Section 5B of the Female Genital Mutilation Act 2003 (as inserted by section 74 of the Serious Crime Act 2015) places a statutory duty upon teachers along with regulated health and social care professionals in England and Wales, to report to the police where they discover (either via disclosure by the victim or visual evidence) that FGM appears to have been carried out on a girl under 18.

 Those failing to report such cases may face disciplinary sanctions.
-It will be rare for teachers to see visual evidence, and they should not be examining pupils or students, but the same definition of what is meant by "to discover that an act of FGM appears to have been carried out" is used for all professionals to whom this mandatory reporting duty applies.
+It is rare to see visual evidence, and children should not be examined but the same definition of what is meant by "to discover that an act of FGM appears to have been carried out" is used for all professionals to whom this mandatory reporting duty applies.

-Teachers must personally report to the police cases where they discover that an act of FGM appears to have been carried out.
-Unless the teacher has good reason not to, they should still consider and discuss any such case with the school or college's designated safeguarding lead (or deputy) and involve children's social care as appropriate.
-The duty does not apply in relation to at risk or suspected cases (i.e. where the teacher does not discover that an act of FGM appears to have been carried out, either through disclosure by the victim or visual evidence) or in cases where the woman is 18 or over.
-In these cases, teachers should follow local safeguarding procedures.
+Staff must personally report to the police cases where they discover that an act of FGM appears to have been carried out.
+Unless there is good reason not to, they should still consider and discuss any such case with the DSL (or deputy) and involve children's social care as appropriate.
+The duty does not apply in relation to at risk or suspected cases (i.e. where staff do not discover that FGM appears to have been carried out, either through disclosure by the victim or visual evidence) or in cases where the woman is 18 or over.
+In these cases, staff will follow local safeguarding procedures.